 'is good' or 'is wrong' are not objective properties of the act/states of affairs....

-†but a mental attitude (subjectivism) for the 4 types of meta-ethics above (viz Ayer's conclusion in chp 6 of 'Language, Truth and Logic' (1936) that science and morality do not mix (the latter being 'untestable').
+but a mental attitude (subjectivism) for three of the 4 types of meta-ethics above (viz Ayer's conclusion in chp 6 of 'Language, Truth and Logic' (1936) that science and morality do not mix (the latter being 'untestable').
 Note how this side-steps the idea of there being moral criteria/properties.
 Morality is simply the evincing of attitudes.
 But if this is so it reduces to subjectivism - that is to say YOUR attitudes constitute the meaning of 'good'.

 Under what conditions might 'X is good' be said to be true?